grain-lang/grain/stdlib/number.md

 factorial : (n: Number) => Number
 ```

-Computes the product of consecutive integers for an integer input and computes the gamma function for non-integer inputs.
+Computes the factorial of an integer input or the gamma function of a non-integer input.

 Parameters: